ultrabug/py3status/py3status/modules/README.md

 ### <a name="coin_balance"></a>coin_balance

-Display balances of diverse crypto-currencies
+Display balances of diverse crypto-currencies.

 This module grabs your current balance of different crypto-currents from a wallet server.
 The server must conform to the bitcoin RPC specification.